With the exception of the financial sector, senior executive compensation is not subject to special rules or regulations under Portuguese law.

 i General remarks

-Portuguese employment law is applicable to all employees regardless of their qualification or position in the employer's organisation.
-Hence, executives' and senior executives' employment contracts are subject to the same worker protection rules and regulations as other employees, although there are some exceptions, most of them related to working time limitations.
+Portuguese employment law is applicable to all employees regardless of their qualifications or position in their employer's organisation.
+Hence, executives and senior executives' employment contracts are subject to the same worker protection rules and regulations as other employees, although there are some exceptions, most of them related to working time limitations.
 One important exception is the possibility of hiring senior executives, whose jobs presume a special trustworthiness, under the regime of service commission.
-This type of employment contract may be used for admission of new personnel or be applicable to pre-existing employees.
-The general rules on termination are not applicable here (see Section IV.iii).
+This type of employment contract may be used for the admission of new personnel or applicable to pre-existing employees.
+The general rules on termination are not applicable here (see subsection iii).

 The Portuguese Labour Code (LC) has several rules about remuneration that should be taken into consideration when designing compensation and benefits schemes.
-The most relevant is the prohibition to reduce pay, even with the employee's consent, except where expressly provided for by law (such as the adoption of exceptional measures for companies in economic difficulties) or by collective agreement.
-However, this prohibition does not affect the grant of variable payments or bonuses related to the employee's or the company's performance, provided that certain conditions are observed.
-It is also possible to remove pay supplements directly dependent on the terms and conditions under which the work is rendered, provided there is a clear connection between the payment in question and the work conditions that justify that payment.
+The most relevant is the prohibition to reduce pay, even with an employee's consent, except where expressly provided for by law (such as the adoption of exceptional measures for companies in economic difficulties) or by collective agreement.
+However, this prohibition does not affect the grant of variable payments or bonuses related to an employee's or company's performance provided certain conditions are observed.
+It is also possible to remove pay supplements directly dependent on the terms and conditions under which work is rendered provided there is a clear connection between the payment and the work conditions that justify that payment.

-Long-term incentive plans (such as the grant of bonuses related to the company's performance or stock options) are not regulated by employment law and can be subjected to specific conditions in order to avoid that the benefits emerging from these plans have retributive nature and are therefore subject to the guarantee provisions regarding retribution.
+Long-term incentive plans (such as the grant of bonuses related to a company's performance or stock options) are not regulated by employment law.
+They can be subjected to specific conditions to avoid the benefits emerging from these plans having a retributive nature, and are therefore subject to the guarantee provisions regarding retribution.

 ii Restrictive and non-solicitation covenants

-As a general rule, the employee's right and freedom to work render null and void any restrictive covenants after the employment's termination.
-There are, however, exceptions, and non-compete agreements are allowed provided that the four following requirements are simultaneously met:
+As a general rule, an employee's right and freedom to work render null and void any restrictive covenants during employment or even after an employment's termination.
+There are, however, exceptions, and exclusivity clauses and non-compete agreements are allowed provided the four following requirements are simultaneously met:

-If the employee fails to comply with the non-competition clause, the employer may request him or her to reimburse the compensation paid as well as seek compensation in excess of that amount if the damage suffered by the employer is higher.
+If an employee fails to comply with a non-competition clause, his or her employer may request him or her to reimburse the compensation paid as well as seek compensation in excess of that amount if the damage suffered by the employer is higher.

 Non-solicitation covenants of customers or clients are only allowed if they result from a non-competition covenant that fulfils the above-mentioned requirements.

-Finally, any agreement settled between employers in order not to hire each other's employees will be null and void.
+Finally, any agreement settled between employers not to hire each other's employees will be null and void.

 iii Termination of employment

-Termination of open-ended employment contracts cannot be made by the employer outside a 'just cause' scenario.
-This concept includes both disciplinary dismissals and dismissals based on objective grounds, as expressly provided for under the LC.
+Termination of open-ended employment contracts cannot be carried out by an employer outside a just cause scenario.
+This concept includes both disciplinary dismissals and dismissals based on objective grounds, as expressly provided for under the Portuguese LC.

-The dismissal may only occur after following a complex procedure that takes several weeks to be completed.
-If the proper procedure is not observed, the dismissal is considered unlawful even if there were reasons to terminate the employment contract.
+A dismissal may only occur after following a complex procedure that takes several weeks to be completed.
+If the proper procedure is not observed, the dismissal is considered unlawful even if there were reasons to terminate a employment contract.

-In case of disciplinary dismissal, the employer does not have to pay compensation for the termination of the employment contract nor provide for a notice period, although the dismissal procedure must always be completed.
+In cases of disciplinary dismissal, an employer does not have to pay compensation for the termination of the employment contract or provide for a notice period, although the dismissal procedure must always be completed.

 Ordinary employment contracts are not allowed to establish different rules on termination (whether more or less favourable to employees).
-Therefore, it is not possible to agree in advance (in the original employment contract or in another complementary agreement) on the value of the compensation to be paid if case of termination (the 'golden parachute' clauses).
-This, however, does not make it invalid for the parties to enter into a termination agreement and to agree on the compensation amount under that agreement.
+Therefore, it is not possible to agree in advance (in the original employment contract or in another complementary agreement) on the value of the compensation to be paid in cases of termination (golden parachute clauses).
+This, however, does not make it invalid for parties to enter into a termination agreement and to agree on the compensation amount under that agreement.

-The dismissed employees may file a claim before a labour court in order to challenge the termination of their labour contracts.
+Dismissed employees may file a claim before a labour court to challenge the termination of their labour contracts.

-If the court decides that there was any illegal procedure or lack of reasons or formalities on the dismissal, the employees may choose between being reinstated in the company, or receive a compensation ranging between 15 and 45 days of base remuneration plus seniority bonus per year or fraction of year of seniority, with a minimum of three months of base remuneration plus seniority bonus.
+If the court decides that there was any illegal procedure or lack of reasons or formalities for a dismissal, employees may choose between being reinstated in the company or receive compensation ranging between 15 and 45 days of base remuneration plus a seniority bonus for each year or fraction of year of seniority, with a minimum of three months of base remuneration plus seniority bonus.

-On both situations, the employees shall be entitled to the salaries that they would have received if the dismissal had not taken place and to an eventual compensation for damages suffered.
+In both situations, employees shall be entitled to the salaries that they would have received if the dismissal had not taken place, and to an eventual compensation for damage suffered.

-If the employer is a company that has nine employees or fewer, or if the employees dismissed are managers or senior executives, the employer can oppose reinstatement.
+If an employer is a company that has nine employees or less, or if the employees dismissed are directors or managers, the employer can oppose reinstatement.
 This is provided that the employer can show that the employee's return would seriously interfere with and prejudice the company's ordinary activities.
 The court must assess the employer's arguments.
 In this particular case, the employee will be entitled to a compensatory award equivalent to between 30 and 60 days of basic pay and seniority payments for each full year or fraction of a year's service, subject to a minimum of six months of base remuneration plus seniority bonus.

-The general rules on termination are not applicable to executives who have been hired through the special regime of 'employment contract in commission'.
-In this case, termination by the employer does not need to be justified nor is it necessary to follow a specific procedure.
-Both parties may terminate the employment relationship at will, by giving a prior notice of 30 days or 60 days to the other party, depending on whether the contract lasted up to two years, or more than two years.
-Termination by employer initiative gives the employee the right to a compensation corresponding to 12 days of basic pay and seniority allowances for each year of employment.
+The general rules on termination are not applicable to executives who have been hired through the special regime of employment contract in commission.
+In this case, termination by an employer does not need to be justified; nor is it necessary to follow a specific procedure.
+Both parties may terminate the employment relationship at will, by giving a prior notice of 30 days or 60 days to the other party, depending on whether the contract has lasted up to two years or for more than two years.
+Termination at an employer's initiative gives an employee the right to compensation corresponding to 12 days of basic pay and seniority allowances for each year of employment.
 The notice period and the compensation amount may be increased under the employment contract in commission (this not being possible under ordinary employment contracts).

-Under Portuguese law (which broadly speaking is a transposition of the regulations contained in EU Directive 2001/23/EC, of 12 March) the transfer of an undertaking does not constitute cause for termination by the employer.
-Employment contracts will be automatically transferred to the transferee in the exact terms and conditions into force at the moment the transfer occurs.
-However, the employee's right to oppose the transfer of his or her employment contract to the transferee is now (since March 2018) expressly included in the Portuguese employment law.
-The employee is entitled to oppose the transfer of his or her employment contract whenever a transfer may cause him or her serious loss, namely by the transferee's evident insolvency or difficult financial situation or, also, if the employee does not trust transferee's policies regarding work organisation.
-The above-mentioned grounds are so broad and subjective that one can question if the employee is truly obligated to justify his or her opposition.
-As an alternative, the employee is entitled to terminate his or her employment contract, this termination being considered a unilateral termination with just cause.
-The employee will therefore be entitled to a monetary compensation calculated in accordance with the rules applicable to a collective dismissal.
+Under Portuguese law (which broadly speaking is a transposition of the regulations contained in the EU Directive 2001/23/EC of 12 March), the transfer of an undertaking does not constitute cause for termination by an employer.
+Employment contracts will be automatically transferred to the transferee under the exact terms and conditions in force at the moment the transfer occurs.
+However, employees' right to oppose the transfer of their employment contracts to the transferee is expressly included in Portuguese employment law.
+Employees are entitled to oppose the transfer of their employment contract whenever such transfer may cause them serious loss, namely by the transferee's evident insolvency or difficult financial situation, or if the employees do not trust the transferee's policies regarding the organisation of work.
+The above-mentioned grounds are so broad and subjective that it can be questioned whether employees are truly obligated to justify their opposition.
+In the alternative, employees are entitled to terminate their employment contracts, with this termination being considered a unilateral termination with just cause.
+Employees will therefore be entitled to monetary compensation calculated in accordance with the rules applicable to a collective dismissal.